Otosclerosis is a condition of the middle ear and mainly affects the tiny stirrup (stapes) bone. It causes gradual hearing loss.

 What is affected in otosclerosis?

 Otosclerosis mainly affects the tiny bone (ossicle) called the stirrup (stapes).
 To have normal hearing, the ossicles need to be able to move freely in response to sound waves.
-In otosclerosis, abnormal bone material grows around the stapes.
+In otosclerosis, abnormal bone material grows around the stapes bone.
 The foot of the stapes, where it attaches to the cochlea, is usually where the condition starts.
 The abnormal bone reduces the movement of the stapes, which reduces the amount of sound that is transferred to the cochlea.
 The growth of the abnormal bone is very gradual.
 However, eventually the stapes can become fixed, or fused, with the bone of the cochlea.
 This can cause severe hearing loss.
 The hearing loss is known as conductive hearing loss because sound vibrations cannot be conducted (transmitted) from the stapes to the cochlea.

 In most cases, it is just the stapes which is affected.
 However, sometimes, over time, otosclerosis can also affect the bony shell of the cochlea and the nerve cells within it.
 If this is the case, the damage to the nerve cells means that the transmission of nerve impulses to the brain can be affected.
 A different type of hearing loss, called sensorineural hearing loss, can then occur.